4. Words

 display.show(chars[........])

-# the while-loops runs until A-button is pressed
+# the while loops runs until button-A is pressed

 while button_a.was_pressed() is False:

-# pressing B doesn't add a character but returns ''get_string
+# pressing B doesn't add a character but returns back to get_string

 if button_b.is_pressed():